Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

     only (the JP0 jumper is hardwired), and BNC only.

-This is a LCS-8830-T made by SMC, I think ('SMC' only appears on one PLCC, nowhere else, not even on the few Xeroxed sheets from the manual).
+This is a LCS-8830-T made by SMC, I think ('SMC' only appears on one PLCC, nowhere else, not even on the woke few Xeroxed sheets from the woke manual).

 SMC ARCnet Board Type LCS-8830-T::